Extracting representations of cognition across neuroimaging studies improves brain decoding: Introduction

 \section{Introduction}

-Cognitive neuro-imaging uses functional brain imaging to probe the brain structures underlying mental processes.
-The field is accumulating neural activity responses to specific psychological manipulations---tasks or stimuli.
-The diversity of studies that probe different mental processes gives a big picture on cognition \autocite{yarkoni_large-scale_2011}.
-Yet, most individual studies suffer from a low statistical power\autocite{button_power_2013}.
-Large-scale efforts address this issue by collecting data from many subjects \autocite{vanessen_human_2012,miller2016multimodal}.
-They must however focus on a small number of cognitive tasks due to practical aspects.
-In contrast, establishing \emph{broad} models of cognition demands data from varied cognitive tasks\autocite{gordon_precision_2017}.
-In this paper, we pool data across many task-fMRI studies to increase both cognitive coverage and statistical power of decoding models.
-Critically, our approach bypasses the need of an overarching cognition theory to find commonalities between mental manipulations across studies.
-In particular, it allows to extract shared information from 35 public functional imaging studies, without using any external knowledge beyond the observed brain responses to the mental manipulations.
+Cognitive neuroscience uses functional brain imaging to probe the brain structures underlying mental processes.
+The field is accumulating neural activity responses to specific psychological manipulations.
+The diversity of studies that probe different mental processes gives a big picture on cognition \cite{yarkoni_large-scale_2011}.
+However, as brain mapping has progressed in exploring finer aspects of mental processes, the statistical power of studies has stagnated or even decreased \cite{poldrack_scanning_2017}---although sample size is increasing over years, it has not kept pace with the reduction of effect size.
+As a result, many, if not most individual studies often have low statistical power \cite{button_power_2013}.
+Large-scale efforts address this issue by collecting data from many subjects \cite{vanessen_human_2012,miller2016multimodal}.
+For practical reasons, these efforts however focus on a small number of cognitive tasks.
+In contrast, establishing a complete view of the links between brain structures and the mental processes that they implement requires varied cognitive tasks \cite{poldrack_cognitive_2006}, each crafted to recruit different mental processes.
+In this paper, we develop an analysis methodology that pools data across many task-fMRI studies to increase both statistical power and cognitive coverage.
+Standard meta analyses can only address \textit{commonalities} across studies, as they require casting mental manipulations in a consistent overarching cognitive theory.
+They can bring statistical power at the cost of coverage and specificity in the cognitive processes.
+On the opposite, our approach uses the \textit{specific} psychological manipulations of each study and extracts shared information from the brain responses across paradigms.
+As a result, it improves markedly the statistical power of mapping brain structures to mental processes.
+We demonstrate these benefits on 35 functional-imaging studies, all analyzed accordingly to their individual experimental paradigm.